Sean Murphy Player Props: Braves vs. Diamondbacks

 Sean Murphy At The Plate

-- In 38.3% of his games this season, Murphy has had at least one RBI.
-He's picked up more than one in 17.0% and driven in three or more of his team's runs in six contests.
+- Murphy has picked up an RBI in 37.5% of his games this year, with more than one RBI in 16.7% of his games.
+He has also driven in three or more runs in six contests.

+- In 45.8% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (12.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.